Privacy · June 12, 2026

 7. How we store and protect your information

 Encryption.
 Your reference photograph and your generated outputs are stored in two separate Amazon S3 buckets located in the AWS us-east-1 region.
-Each bucket is encrypted at rest with a distinct AWS Key Management Service customer-managed key, so that destroying one key cannot affect data secured by the other.
-Both buckets reject any object upload that is not encrypted with the bucket’s key, and reject any object retrieval over a non-TLS connection.
+Each bucket is encrypted at rest using SSE-KMS (server-side encryption with AWS Key Management Service customer-managed keys), with a distinct key per bucket so that destroying one key cannot affect data secured by the other.
+Both buckets reject any object upload that is not SSE-KMS-encrypted with the bucket’s key, and reject any object retrieval over a non-TLS connection.
 All API access is logged to AWS CloudTrail.

 Access control.
 Object keys include your account identifier as a path segment; our application code only ever issues short-lived presigned URLs scoped to a single object.
 The administrative panel is protected by HTTP Basic authentication, denied iframe embedding, and accessible only to the founder.

 Transport.
-All traffic to bloomsee.app, all webhooks from Stripe, and all webhook callbacks from Sosana and fal.ai are required to use TLS 1.2 or higher.
+All traffic to bloomsee.app, all webhooks from Stripe, and all webhook callbacks from our AI image-generation providers are required to use TLS 1.2 or higher.
 Generation callbacks are additionally authenticated by HMAC-SHA-256 with a rotating signing key; replay attacks are rejected at a 5-minute window.

 Authentication.
-Bloomsee uses sign-in links only — no passwords to leak.
-Links are valid for 15 minutes, single-use, rate-limited per email and per IP, and consumed atomically against the database.
+Bloomsee uses sign-in codes (with a one-click link as fallback) sent to your email — no passwords to leak.
+Codes and links are valid for 15 minutes, single-use, rate-limited per email and per IP, and consumed atomically against the database.

 No security controls are perfect.
 If we determine that personal information has been compromised in a way that creates a risk of harm to you, we will notify you without unreasonable delay and consistent with applicable law (within 30 days for California residents per Cal.
 Civ.
-Code § 1798.82; as soon as feasible for Canadian residents per PIPEDA Section 10.1; per the timing required by each US state breach-notification law).
-Where required, we will also notify state attorneys general and the Office of the Privacy Commissioner of Canada.
+Code § 1798.82; as soon as feasible for residents subject to PIPEDA per Section 10.1; per the timing required by each applicable state breach-notification law).
+Where required, we will also notify state attorneys general and the federal Privacy Commissioner.

 8. Third parties that process your information

-We engage the following companies to provide services on our behalf.
+We engage companies in the following categories to provide services on our behalf.
 We restrict their use of your information to the purposes disclosed in this notice, under each provider’s standard service terms or any data-processing addendum we have negotiated.
 If we learn that a transfer to any vendor does not meet the service-provider requirements under California or sister-state law, we will renegotiate the terms, replace the vendor, or add a “Do Not Share” mechanism and update this notice.
-You may ask the current status of any vendor on this list by emailing support@bloomsee.app.
+The current list of specific vendors in each category — including the names of our AI image-generation providers, which are also stated in the BIPA written consent you affirmed at onboarding — is available on request at support@bloomsee.app.

-- Stripe, Inc. — payment processing and subscription billing.
-Receives your email, payment card (directly from you, never via us), and subscription events.
-Stripe’s privacy policy is at stripe.com/privacy.
+- Payment processor — subscription billing, recurring charges, and any one-time purchases (such as Coin packs).
+Receives your email, payment card (directly from you, never via us), and subscription and payment events.

-- Resend, Inc. — transactional email delivery.
+- Transactional email provider — delivery of sign-in codes and links, late-delivery notices, and other account email.
 Receives your email address and the rendered email body.

-- Upstash, Inc. — Redis for rate-limit counters and queue coordination.
-Receives a hashed identifier; does not receive your photograph.
+- Managed Redis provider — rate-limit counters and queue coordination.
+Receives hashed identifiers; does not receive your photograph.

-None of these providers is authorized to sell, share, or use your information for their own marketing or model training.
+Except for our advertising and measurement partners, which receive the limited advertising-measurement data described in section 3 for cross-context behavioral advertising, none of these providers is authorized to sell, share, or use your information for their own marketing.

 9. Cookies and similar technologies